Increasing openness to trade

 -

-Growing market for Artificial Intelligence (AI), cyber security and fintech
+Growing market for Artificial Intelligence (AI), cyber security and fin-tech

-Demand for smart technologies
+Demand for IoT, Industry 4.0 and smart cities technologies

 Potential for modernisation of agriculture